We are open doing Telehealth during the stay at home order

 As a Licensed Professional Counselor, Elizabeth Otto, has been trained in mental health and addiction therapy to work with individuals, couples, families and groups.
 Using strength-based modalities, she seeks to help clients understand how relationship patterns from their family of origin contribute to current struggles.
 By building a strong awareness fostering alliance with clients, Elizabeth encourages resolution of existing conflicts.

-Heather Santorsiero, M.A.
+Heather Santorsiero, M.A., LPC

 Heather received her Master’s Degree in Counseling Psychology with a Trauma Studies concentration from Eastern University and a Horticulture Therapy Certificate through Delaware Valley University.
 She has worked in schools, universities, and in-home settings providing individual and family therapy.
 She has experience working with children, adolescents, and adults as well as those in the LGBTQ community.
 Heather uses a strength-based approach to help individuals see how family patterns, along with past and present conflicts, can contribute to current struggles.
 She supports individuals in processing and understanding those conflicts so they can work together towards a resolution.